isovalent/cilium-grafana-observability-demo/README.md

 A trace where a request failed and was retried and succeeded the second time:

 ![jobs app tracing errors](./screenshots/jobs_app_tempo_trace_errors.png)

+In summary, by using Cilium's L7 network policies you can get insight into how your application is behaving without any changes to the application, and without any sidecars.
+Additionally, if your application already supports distributed tracing, Cilium enhances it by integrating traces with Hubble flows.

 [grafana-dashboard]: http://grafana.127-0-0-1.sslip.io/d/3g264CZVz/hubble-l7-http-metrics-by-workload?orgId=1&refresh=30s&var-DS_PROMETHEUS=Prometheus&var-cluster=&var-destination_namespace=tenant-jobs&var-destination_workload=coreapi&var-reporter=server&var-source_namespace=All&var-source_workload=All&from=now-15m&to=now